terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 We can import them from the tq42 library in our Python script using the following:
 1. `from tq42.channel import Channel, Ask, Tell`

+  Python types for Ask and Tell parameters:
+  - ask.headers -> list of strings
+  - ask.parameter.values -> list of floats
+  - tell.results -> list of floats
+  - tell.candidates.values -> list of floats

 #### The `Ask` Class
 In our example above, we used the Ackley function provided by the OptimizationTestFunctions library as our objective function.